Praanesh1/Genre-based-Music-Classification/README.md

 KNN (K-Nearest Neighbor) algorithm

-The k-nearest neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.
+The K-Nearest Neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.

 # Setup
 1) Download the source dataset and test set from the repository.